phdosilva/100_days_of_python/README.md

 - Created my own Class in Python
 - Added Methods to a Class
 - Equivalent to day 17, at the course;

+### Day 5
+- Trained to read documentation
+- Implemented new projects using the turtle library